tryingsomestuff/Minic/README.md

 * 0.58 and 0.59 : trying so add evaluation feature (without success ...)
 * 0.60 : use hash in qsearch
 * 0.61 : KPK and code clean up
-* 0.62 : fix an issue with material well castling, a lot of code refactoring
+* 0.62 : fix an issue with material when castling, a lot of code refactoring
+* 0.63 : others fix
+* 0.64 : others fix again, lot of refactoring

 ## Thanks